shaozi/ldap-authentication/README.md

 - `groupsSearchBase`: if specified with groupClass, will serve as search base for authenticated user groups
 - `groupClass`: if specified with groupsSearchBase, will be used as objectClass in search filter for authenticated user groups
 - `groupMemberAttribute`: if specified with groupClass and groupsSearchBase, will be used as member name (if not specified this defaults to `member`) in search filter for authenticated user groups
+- `groupMemberUserAttribute`: if specified with groupClass and groupsSearchBase, will be used as the attribute on the user object (if not specified this defaults to `dn`) in search filter for authenticated user groups